-- Talk to the Assistants before Talking to the Attorney
+- Talk to the Assistants/Paralegals before Talking to the Attorneys

 Assuming that your attorney is the only person in the office who can help with your case is one of the most expensive misunderstandings a person can make.
-Legal assistants can’t give you legal advice, but they still know just as much about what’s going on.
-If you have a question, ask them first, and they’ll generally charge you about half as much.
-They are especially good to ask for updates, and general questions about court and legal processes.
+Each case in our office is assigned a paralegal.
+Paralegals can not give you legal advice, but they still know all the facts and even strategies of the case.
+If you have a question, ask a paralegal first and they’ll generally charge you about half as much for their time.
+Legal assistants and paralegals are especially good to ask for updates, and general questions about court and the legal process.

 - Limit Your Phone Calls and Emails